Get your free photography lesson plan

 Silver Reflectors

 Increase highlights and create images with high-contrast images.
-Use this for situations where you need more light and avoid using it in bright conditions.
-The light will be too harsh on your image and won’t look too flattering.
+Use this when you need more light, and avoid using it in bright conditions.
+The light will be too harsh on your image and won’t look flattering.

 Gold Reflectors